nesi/slurm-bash-workflows/index.md

 ---
-layout: workshop      # DON'T CHANGE THIS.
+layout: lesson      # DON'T CHANGE THIS.
 # More detailed instructions (including how to fill these variables for an
 # online workshop) are available at
 # https://carpentries.github.io/workshop-template/customization/index.html